mcore1976/cc1101-tool/README.md

 #define RECORDINGBUFFERSIZE 4096   // Buffer for recording the frames

-#define EPROMSIZE 4094             // Size of EEPROM in your Arduino chip.
-For ESP32 it is Flash simulated so very slow
+#define EPROMSIZE 512              // Size of EEPROM in your Arduino chip.
+For ESP32 it is Flash simulated 512 bytes only

 // defining PINs set for ESP32 module